Phlip/Morelia/README.rst

 Your onsite customer need never know, and your unit tests and customer tests can share their support methods.
 The same one test button can run all TDD and BDD tests.

-Look at example directory for a little more enhanced example.
+Look at example directory for a little more enhanced example and read full documentation for more advanced topics.

 Documentation
 =============